hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 ## special notes

-- after first boot please run /scripts/fix-peach-audio.sh as root to fix the ucm audio config files for the corresponding system
+- after first boot please run /scripts/fix-peach-audio.sh as root to fix the ucm audio config files for the corresponding system and reboot
-- for all images after version 210613-01 full deep suspend/resume should work fine
+- for all images starting with version 210725-01 full deep suspend/resume should work fine
+- the current sound setup is more a hack than something real, but for basic stuff it seems to work
 - the mali gpu is only supported via the legacy mali blob as it is not yet supported by the open source panfrost mali driver
 - the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach chromebook (xe503c12)